The WIFI-EH9500 wireless camera antenna consists of a

 This WIFI bridge can

 transmit a single or multiple network IP cameras or CCTV cameras (using network video servers) to a central DVR/NVR without expensive cable dredging.
 Click here for a sample wireless installation explanation.
-This system can be used to provide a cost effective solution for remote and hard-to-reach camera locations where dredging and cable laying is not practical or is too expensive.
-Many of our customers use these antenna systems to connect cameras at different buildings back to a central building where their main network and / Internet connection is located.
+You can also watch this video to see how these wireless antennas can be used in a security camera system that spans multiple buildings.
+CCTV Camera Pros uses this system for an LPR camera system at our warehouse.
+This system can be used to provide a cost-effective solution for remote and hard-to-reach camera locations where dredging and cable laying is not practical or is too expensive.
+Many of our customers use these antenna systems to connect cameras located at different buildings back to a central building where their main network and / Internet connection is located.

 Enable Wireless on Indoor & Outdoor IP Cameras